-For those already in the ‘job seeking market’ let 2014 offer renewed hope.
+For those already in the ‘job seeking market’ let the New Year offer renewed hope.
 A chance to wipe the slate clean and focus on what this ‘new year’ can bring.
 If the previous year saw your applications unanswered, now is the time to try something different and kick start your job hunt with renewed vigour and guile.

 Step one – Tailor Your CV

 The first step in your ‘kick start campaign’ should be to truly tailor your CV to each role.
 As a careers advisor I’ve seen clients use the same old CV for roles even when the job description and person spec is wildly different.
 Whilst it’s true that tailoring CV’s takes time, if you take that time the results will be worth it.

 If you’re reading this thinking “how am I going to do that for 5 -10 positions a day” that should tell you that you’re applying for too many roles.
 Let this moment be the start of the age of quality over quantity and cut back your applications to the jobs you really want.